chrisxxmas/MYCOOP64/CONTRIBUTING.md

 ## AOT compatibility

 Some platforms - such as IOS - forbid dynamic code generation.
-This prevents Just-in-Time
+This prevents Just-in-Time comp